yb7192197/frontend-interview-task/README.md

 - Extract currency and date format  to helper functions.
 - Simplify account sections by combining some components or creating a specific section component that takes a title and content.
 - Maybe not use the inline style when aligning the badge, however, I would follow the precedent set in the repo for this.
 An alternative would be to set the alignment in  `InfoRow` , but I chose to keep that styling more general so it could be used in the future.
 - Maybe rework data fetching to have a loading state and fetch the data in the component.
-I opted for `getServerSideProps` because the page didn’t seem functional without that data so this would allow it to be preloaded.
+I opted for `getServerSideProps` because the page didn’t seem functional without that data so this would allow it to be pre-rendered.
 Although if done properly it should utilise the import the function to get data rather than calling the API route, as well as properly getting the `server` variable based on the environment.

 2. What UX or design improvements or alterations might you suggest?
 These can be to existing components or completely new ideas.
 - Darker colour for text on page to improve contrast.